Rebuilding a paramotor

 Tip: When disassembling an engine, it helps to put the small parts of each group e.g. ignition, carburetor, exhaust, etc. in a small container.
 It is easy to get things mixed up if they are in a big pile.
 Taking photos as you disassemble the engine for later reference during reassembly is a good idea unless you have a photographic memory.

-Italian paramotor engines are finicky, documentation and service info is sketchy or inscrutable – pilots have to get over it.
+Italian paramotor engines are finicky, documentation and service info is often sketchy or inscrutable – pilots have to get over it.
 Every brand of paramotor has demons and you have to have the patience to find out what they are and how to work with them.
 These engines are NOT made by Toyota or Honda.
 Often, the Italians will copy/steal designs pioneered by American or Japanese engine makers and charge 4X the price for a part that is identical but inferior.
 Vittorazi, for example, has used photographs and service information from this website without acknowledgement or permission.
-It is irritating, to say the least.

 With anything mechanical, cleanliness is next to godliness.